Nicolás Diego Badano, Dr. Eng.

 Dynamic Remeshing in OpenFOAM

-Posted on September 17, 2025 by Nicolas Badano
+Posted on September 17, 2025 by Nicolás Diego Badano

 I've been experimenting lately with combining mesh deformation and remeshing in OpenFOAM.
+It's an interesting technique, with strong advantages and some drawbacks.

 Flushing the toilet with OpenFOAM

-Posted on August 13, 2024 by Nicolas Badano
+Posted on August 13, 2024 by Nicolás Diego Badano

 Flush toilets 🚽 are unsung heroes of modern life.
 Not only are they super practical; but they can be exciting as well from a fluid mechanics perspective!
-Let's postpone the easy jokes for a minute 😉, and give them the Computation Fluid Dynamics (CFD) treatment they deserve.

 Physically based interpolation of bathymetric data